c933103/CYanHeiHK/README.md

 See [COMMANDS.md](doc/COMMANDS.md) for details.

+### About the "adjusted Font BBox" version

+Starting from 1.002, you can choose to download the “normal version” and the new “adjusted Font BBox version” (experimental).
+The fonts are identical except the Font BBox parameter in the font.

+“Font BBox” is a bounding box that can accommodate the largest possible glyph in a font.
+It is exceptionally large in Source Han Sans because of some very wide or tall glyphs (Specifically, CID \1346, \1347, \63028, \63029 are wider than usual; \1438, \1439, \65152, \65153 are taller than usual).
+A large Font BBox can cause problem when application uses it for layout purpose (although it shouldn't be).
+For instance, when the normal version is used, the selectable region of the text layer will extend to the bottom of the Font BBox, as illustrated in the screenshot below:

+This affects layer selection (very easy to mis-select the text layer when clicked on the supposed to be empty region) and alignment.
+Although

+Be warned that the adjusted Font BBox version is considered a “hack” but not a “fix” to the problem (ultimately the application should be fixed, not the font).
+It is not thoroughly tested, so something unexpected might happen (thus the experimental tag).
+You should only use it when you experience layout problems in your application.

 ## Download

-To download the fonts, visit the [releases](https://github.com/tamcy/CYanHeiHK/releases) page.
+Visit the [releases](https://github.com/tamcy/CYanHeiHK/releases) page to download the fonts.
 The zip file contains the compiled fonts, the license file, and a *changes.html* file which you can use to examine the changed glyphs after installing the fonts.
-Source Han Sans TW also needs to be present for the reference glyph to display correctly.
+Source Han Sans TW also needs to be installed for the reference glyph to display correctly.

 ## Important notes